 For a lender to apply for “supervised” status, they will need to submit a variety of information to their regional VA office.
 They must first describe the “nature and extent” of the examinations and supervision that they are subject to from the agency that supervises them.
 They must also include a letter or statement from the agency (whether it be federal or state) that states clearly that the lender in question is periodically examined and supervised by their agency.
 The Handbook clearly mentions that a general outline of the agency’s regulatory requirements for lenders is not sufficient, nor is a lender voluntarily submitting to an examination, nor is a lender’s receipt of a license from the state.

-We’ve covered a lot here.
-Now we’re going to cover how a nonsupervised lender applies for the automatic authority with the VA.
-A nonsupervised lender that intends to remain nonsupervised but would like automatic authority to approve loans without having to submit to the VA for prior approval needs to fill out VA Form 26-8736, called the Application for Authority to Close Loans on an Automatic Basis-Nonsupervised Lenders, and send it to their regional VA office.
+If a non-supervised lender intends to remain non-supervised but would like automatic authority to approve loans without having to submit to the VA for prior approval, they should fill out VA Form 26-8736, called the Application for Authority to Close Loans on an Automatic Basis-Nonsupervised Lenders, and send it to their regional VA office.
 The lender must also submit the documentation specified below, any fees, and any updates to the information provided in the original application.

 The Procedures and Criteria for Qualification section are quite long but is organized in tables, so I’ve simply pasted them below:

 |(Note: For purposes of determining whether the experience criteria are met, IRRRLs do not count as VA loans originated since no underwriting is involved.)

 Additional documentation for lenders qualifying based on experience as agent